Cookie Consent by Free Privacy Policy Generator website

 • About digital platforms:

-• List of services relevant for news (relevance is defined in a qualitative way in each country; as a reference points, teams were encourage to include all platforms used for news by at least 5% of the population)
+• List of services relevant for news (relevance is defined in a qualitative way in each country; for reference, teams were encouraged to include all platforms used for news by at least 5% of the population)

 • Parent company and local office